borregaio/react-portfolio/README.md

   - Project title
   - Link to the deployed version
   - Link to the GitHub repository
-  - GIF or screenshot of the deployed application
+  - Screenshot of the deployed application

 ### Contact Page

 - Includes contact information:
   - Email address
-  - Link to a PDF version of your CV
+  - Link to a PDF version of CV
   - Link to your GitHub profile
   - Link to your LinkedIn page
 - Features a contact form for handling events.